james04gr/xPortfolio/README.md

 # xPortfolio

-Portfolio is an Android Sample application for displaying personal accounts and latest transactions
+Portfolio is an Android Sample application that displays the accounts of a banking institution mobile user.

 ## Build strategy
 General practices and tools used for the development